-If you’ve ever stayed at a hotel where the thermostat was controlled by a motion sensor, you know the unpleasant feeling of walking into a hot room when all you want to do is sit down and relax after a long day.
+If you’ve ever stayed at a hotel where a motion sensor controlled the thermostat, you know the unpleasant feeling of walking into a hot room when all you want to do is sit down and relax after a long day.
 If you’re like me, you’d think the reason for these devices besides making our lives miserable is to save the hotel money.
-If they don’t have to run the air conditioning unit to cool the room all day, that’s reducing the electric cost and increasing the profit for the hotel.
+If they don’t have to run the air conditioning unit to cool the room all day, that reduces the electric cost and increases the profit for the hotel.

 Not so, says a blog post by Lodging Technology.
-Motion-sensing thermostats actually increase the comfort of the room by controlling humidity levels, so turning off the AC during the day is a good thing.
-Coming as no surprise to me, Lodging Technology is a company that manufacturers the thermostats along with other technology products for hotels, so reading their spin about why these products are beneficial was eye-opening.
+Motion-sensing thermostats actually increase the room’s comfort by controlling humidity levels, so turning off the AC during the day is a good thing.
+Coming as no surprise to me, Lodging Technology is a company that manufacturers the thermostats, along with other technology products for hotels, so reading their spin about why these products are beneficial was eye-opening.

-I actually came across this “blog post” when doing research about why some hotel rooms feel so humid.
-I found the beginning of the article to be informative when it came to explaining how humidity gets into hotel rooms and the damage having moisture buildup in rooms can have, such as mold issues and damp furniture.
+I actually came across this “blog post” when researching why some hotel rooms feel so humid.
+I found the beginning of the article informative when it came to explaining how humidity gets into hotel rooms and the damage having moisture buildup in rooms can have, such as mold issues and damp furniture.

 The “dew point” is the temperature at which air can no longer hold all the moisture it contains in suspension.
 Some water vapor must come out of suspension and condense in the form of water droplets.